codediodeio/firestore-migrator/README.md

 ## Import Data to Firestore

 - Push your local data to the Firestore database.
-- Omitting [collections...] will import all collections from source file.
+- Selectively import [collections...] from source file to Firestore.
-- Properly encodes to Firestore data types such GeoPoint, Reference, Timestamp, etc.
+- Omitting [collections...], or specifying root "/" will import all collections.

 ```
 import|i [options] <file> [collections...]